ezeworker/System-Automation-Script-/README.md

 - Proficiency with Command-Line Interfaces.
 - Ability to find solutions to problems.
 - Error handling and Debugging techniques.
-- Development of critial thinking and problem-solving skills in information technology and security.

 ### Tools Used